Aamir Uddin Ahmod

-Aamir Uddin Ahmod is a Bangladesh Nationalist Party politician and a former member of parliament for Mymensingh-23 and Kishoreganj-6.
+Aamir Uddin Ahmod (Bengali: আমির উদ্দিন আহমদ) is a Bangladesh Nationalist Party politician and a former member of parliament for Mymensingh-23 and Kishoreganj-6.

 Biography

 Aamir Uddin Ahmod was born in 1926 in Nikli in what is now Kishoreganj District, Bangladesh.

 Ahmod was elected to parliament from Mymensingh-23 as a Bangladesh Nationalist Party candidate in 1979.

 He was elected to parliament from Kishoreganj-6 as a Bangladesh Nationalist Party candidate in 1991.
 He was re-elected in February 1996.